Search About

 CAB Meetings – 5 Tips on how to run them so attendees don’t dread it

-The CAB (Change Advisory Board) is one of the most important meetings it’s possible to have an IT Service Management focussed IT department.
+The CAB (Change Advisory Board) is one of the most important meetings to have in an IT Service Management-focused IT department.
 This single meeting does more to get teams out of their individual silos and thinking about their part in the overall provision of a service than any 3 ITIL courses you care to name.
 It highlights risks to the business and should focus the IT department personnel on the potential impacts to the end users of their actions.

-So why do so many organizations I visit view the CAB meeting with the same level of enthusiasm as a trip to the dentists?
+So why do so many organisations I visit view the CAB meeting with the same level of enthusiasm as a trip to the dentists?
 Boring, unpleasant and quite possibly painful to boot!

 I have a few suggestions for those Change Managers who are expected to chair these meetings to ensure that they run a little smoother and get more value.